 “What is an element of Montessori parenting that was surprisingly easy and surprisingly difficult to implement in your home?”

 I have found it both easy and enjoyable to set up our Montessori environment at home.
-By observing Dakota at work, I’ve been pleasantly surprised by how apparent her interests and needs are.
+By observing D at work, I’ve been pleasantly surprised by how apparent her interests and needs are.
 From creating and rotating materials to trying different furniture arrangements, I love it all.

-In contrast, as someone who moves and talks quickly, I sometimes find it difficult to give Dakota the time and patience she needs to complete a challenging task.
+In contrast, as someone who moves and talks quickly, I sometimes find it difficult to give D the time and patience she needs to complete a challenging task.
 I have to remind myself to slow down and to give her that time to focus and work through a new task.
 It’s always worth it!